EasierMTL/chinese-translation-app/docs/final_report.md

 Nevertheless, we were still able to build a quantized model that was able to perform quicker than the base model for a relatively negligible loss in performance.
 This performance held up both in evaluation scripts and in production.

-P.S.
-Feel free to play around with our models @ https://chinesetranslationapi.com/.
+~~P.S.
+Feel free to play around with our models @ https://chinesetranslationapi.com/.~~

 - It's a much smaller server because we're broke college students, but it works.
+- Edit: Domain is now down because server costs are expensive and we can't afford it :(